alfaarizi/tms-web-frontend/README.md

 [See Create React App documentation for more information](https://create-react-app.dev/docs/adding-custom-environment-variables/).
 Also, you should provide type definitions to `src/react-app-env.d.ts`.

+## Branding

+You may create a `public/branding.json` configuration file based on the provided sample in `src/branding.dist.json`, to define the branding information of your TMS instance (e.g. organization name).

 # Dependencies

 * [TypeScript](https://www.typescriptlang.org/)